Fig 1

 The Red Giant Flying Squirrel ranges at least from northern parts of India

-and Nepal, through parts of southern China, Burma and Thailand to Peninsular
+and Nepal, through parts of southern China, Myanmar and Thailand to Peninsular

 Malaysia, Sumatra, Java and Borneo.
 In